Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW5317 - HUMAN BEHAVIOR AND DIVERSE POPULATIONS (3 - 0)

 Introduction to theoretical, practical, and policy issues related to race, ethnicity, and women.
 Historical, political, and socioeconomic forces are examined that maintain racist and sexist values, attitudes, and behaviors in society and all levels of organizational behavior.
+The importance and contribution of globalization, social justice and diversity are explored.

 SOCW5322 - RESEARCH AND EVALUATION METHODS IN SOCIAL WORK I (3 - 0)